sftcd/openssl/doc/designs/ech-api.md

 Essentially, an ECH store is a set of ECHConfig values, plus optionally (for servers), relevant private key value information.

-When a non-singleton ECHConfigList is ingeseted, that is expanded into a store that is the same as if a set of singleton ECHConfigList values had been ingested sequentially.
+When a non-singleton ECHConfigList is ingested, that is expanded into a store that is the same as if a set of singleton ECHConfigList values had been ingested sequentially.